 The timeline below tells the story of how these two families collide and Best's Great Western evolves over 150 years, producing world-class wines that are now acclaimed, enjoyed and loved all over the world.

 Since 1868, Best’s has been making wines uninterrupted, striving to craft expressive, authentic regional wines in Victoria’s Great Western region.
 Best’s has been owned by two families since 1866 – the Best family, who founded the winery; and today, the Thomson family, having purchased the property in 1920, after Henry Best’s death.
-Best’s is now run by Viv Thomson’s son, Ben Thomson, the fourth generation of the Thomson family to manage the winery.
+Best’s is now run by Viv Thomson’s son, Ben Thomson, the fifth generation of the Thomson family to manage the winery.
 Best’s old vineyards, planted in the 1860s, are among the oldest and rarest pre-phylloxera plantings in the world.
 The invaluable Best’s Nursery Block contains almost 40 varieties (some unidentified to this day).

 1868 – Henry plants first vines along Concongella Creek.